chelikanikk-sudo/Banking/README.md

 ### Step 1: Data Loading

-Imported banking dataset into Power BI Desktop.
+Used SQL to join multiple tables and imported the banking dataset into Power BI Desktop for data analysis and visualization.

 ### Step 2: Data Cleaning